mariyatom/Tic-Tac-Toe-Game/README.md

 Here is an overview of things that the finished Tic-Tac-Toe game will need.
 We'll tackle them one by one.

 - An array containing all the squares on the board.
-We'll need this to get the Xs and Os displaying on the page, and also to check which player has won.
+We'll need this to get the X's and O's displaying on the page, and also to check which player has won.
 - The ability to click the squares (which are HTML `TD` elements) and put either an X or an O into them.
 - A boolean to keep track of whose turn it is, X or O, and logic to switch turns once a player makes a move.
 - A way to display whose turn it is at the top of the page.
 - A function for checking to see if anyone has won.
 For example, the same symbol 3 times horizontally, vertically or diagonally.
 (This is the hard bit).
 - Logic to display "___ WON!" at the top of the page when a player wins.

-## An array of TDs (AKA the board & cells)
+## An array of TD's (AKA the board & cells)
 An [HTML Table](https://www.w3schools.com/html/html_tables.asp) is a fairly common way of displaying spreadsheet style data on the web.
 It has `TR` children elements, which is short for 'Table Row'.
 Those `TR` elements in turn have `TD` children elements.
 TD is short for 'Table Data' and it's the part we're really interested in here.
 Our board for Tic-Tac-Toe is nine `TD` elements in total.
 As with all HTML elements, we can access and edit their properties using JavaScript.

 For example, if I had a variable representing a particular cell (`TD`) in an HTML table, I could edit what is inside the cell by accessing it's `.innerHTML` property like this: